ironsidevsquincy/cv/cv.md

 * **Mobile**: +49 176 67169899
 * **Email**: hellodarrenhurley@fastmail.com

-I have nearly fifteen years of professional Web Development experience.
+I have nearly eighteen years of professional Web Development experience.
 I have worked on high-profile, high-traffic websites, constrained by tight or immovable deadlines.
 I have led development teams, acting in both a mentoring and project-leadership role.
 I am an affable, self-motivated worker, quick to pick-up new techniques and technologies, who would fit into any modern company.

 ## Professional Experience